90 Colleges That Accept Low GPAs

 What Is a Low GPA?

 It’s worth noting that if your GPA falls below this average, you still have opportunities for admission to various colleges.
 This is especially true if you have extenuating circumstances, like illness or tragedy, that resulted in a low GPA.
-However, some colleges will have hard GPA cutoffs that usually fall around 2.5 or 2.0.
+However, some colleges have strict GPA cutoffs that usually fall around 2.5 or 2.0.

 How Do Colleges Evaluate Your GPA?